Shaikha Al Maskari

-Shaikha Ali Salem Al Maskari (شيخة المسكري, born 1939) is an Emirati geophysicist, businesswoman and the chairperson of Al Maskari Holding.
+Shaikha Ali Salem Al Maskari (شيخة المسكري, born 1939) is an Emirati geophysicist, businesswoman, and the chairperson of Al Maskari Holding.

 Early life and education

 Al Maskari was born in Al Ain in the United Arab Emirates.
 She earned a bachelor's degree from the University of London, and a Ph.D. in geology from Indiana University.

 Career

 Al Maskari began her career at Abu Dhabi National Oil Company (ADNOC) in 1974.
 Her job involved reviewing and reporting on the studies and surveys of the oil and gas fields.
-She left the company in 1989 and joined her family petroleum company Al Maskaria Establishment, which was founded by her mother Sheikha Azza Bint Saif Al Maskari and in 2008 was reorganized into Al Maskari Holding.
+She left the company in 1989 and joined her family petroleum company Al Maskaria Establishment, which was founded by her mother Sheikha Azza Bint Saif Al Maskari, and in 2008 was reorganized into Al Maskari Holding.

 Awards and recognition

 In 2016, she received Sweden's Royal Order of the Polar Star, First Class for building bridges between Sweden and the United Arab Emirates in the form of organizing exchange programs for Emirati medical students with the University of Gothenburg in the late 1980.

-In 2018, she was listed at Forbes list of the 100 most influential women in the Middle East at number 70.
+In 2018, she was listed in Forbes list of the 100 most influential women in the Middle East at number 70.